facebook/TestSlide/docs/patching/cheat_sheet/index.rst

   # self.patch_attribute(some_class_instance, "init_attribute", "mock")
   some_class_instance.init_attribute  # => "mock"

-  # Patching at the instance does not affect other instances and the class
+  # Patching at the instance does not affect other instances or the class
   # self.patch_attribute(some_class_instance, "CLASS_ATTRIBUTE", "mock")
   some_class_instance.CLASS_ATTRIBUTE  # => "mock"